-The Department of Computer Science and Engineering (CSE) is the largest department in the USF College of Engineering by student population.
-The Department has 39 full-time faculty members and approximately 2,000 undergraduate students and 200 graduate students.
-Four BS programs are offered: Computer Science, Computer Engineering, Information Technology, and Cybersecurity.
-These four BS programs graduate about 280 students per year with an additional about 80 MS and 10 PhD graduates per year.
+The Department of Computer Science and Engineering is the largest department in the USF College of Engineering by student population.
+The Department has 39 full-time faculty members and about 2000 undergraduate students (including pre-majors) and 200 graduate students.
+Four BS degree programs are offered: Computer Science, Computer Engineering, Information Technology, and Cybersecurity.
+These four BS programs graduate about 280 students per year with an additional 80 MS and 10 PhD graduates per year.

 These graduates are well prepared for industry jobs learning relevant concepts and skills that translate directly to success for the students and the companies that hire them.
-Department graduates can be found in many companies in the Tampa Bay area and at leading high-tech companies outside the Tampa Bay area including Amazon, Facebook, Intel, Google, Microsoft, Twitter and many more.
+Department graduates can be found in many companies in the Tampa Bay area and at leading high-tech companies outside the Tampa Bay area including Amazon, Facebook, Intel, Google, Microsoft, Twitter, and others.

 There are multiple ways to engage with our students, who are in very high demand by local – and nationwide – companies for internships and jobs.

-- If you want to distribute an internships or job opportunity, please send an email to Ken Christensen (firstname.lastname@example.org) and we will advertise it to our students.
+- If you want to distribute an internship or job opportunity, please send an email to Ken Christensen (firstname.lastname@example.org) and we will advertise it to our students.

-- If you want to participate in a resume matching system, please consider participating in a online database.
+- If you want to participate in a resume matching system, please consider participating in an online database.
 For more information see Handshake Headquarters (at USF Career Services).

 - If you want to engage in research and development, we have two vehicles for undergraduate engagement in this area, small in scope and supervised by a faculty member, the BEST program is the vehicle for student training in the context of an engineering development project.
 For in-depth research and development, with active involvement of faculty members and graduate students, the Corridor Matching Grants Research Program is there for you.